FlowLLM-AI/flowllm/docs/operations.md

 # Operations Development Guide

-This guide covers how to develop custom operations in LLMFlow, including understanding the operation lifecycle, implementing custom logic, and integrating with the pipeline system.
+This guide covers how to develop custom operations in flowllm, including understanding the operation lifecycle, implementing custom logic, and integrating with the pipeline system.

 ## Table of Contents